The Persistence of Neural Collapse Despite Low-Rank Bias: Introduction

 \section{Introduction}

-Many researchers have investigated the geometric structures emerging in well-trained deep neural networks (DNNs) \cite{Papyan2020, Gur-Ari2019, Papyan2020Prevalence}.
-Among these structures is the phenomenon of neural collapse (NC) \cite{Papyan2020Prevalence}, which highlights four properties that appear in the penultimate-layer features and last-layer weights of over-parameterized networks during the terminal phase of training.
-Specifically, these properties are: (1) the penultimate-layer feature vectors from a single class converge to a single point, known as the class mean; (2) the collection of these points across classes, after global centering, form a simplex equiangular tight frame (ETF); (3) the last-layer classifier aligns with these globally centered means; and (4) the DNN’s last layer acts as a nearest class-mean classifier on the training data.
-Since the original study \cite{Papyan2020Prevalence}, researchers have sought to explain the ubiquity of NC \cite{Kothapalli2022}.
-Most of these studies utilize the unconstrained feature model (UFM), first introduced in \cite{Mixon2020}, where the last-layer feature vectors are treated as optimization variables and optimized alongside the last-layer weights, with the remainder of the network hidden in the approximation.
-Within this framework, NC has been shown to represent a global optimum in various contexts \cite{Mixon2020, ji2022an}, and the optimization function has been demonstrated to be a strict saddle function \cite{zhu2021geometric, zhou22c, Yaras22, Zhou2022}.
+Many researchers have explored the geometric structures that emerge in well-trained deep neural networks (DNNs) applied to classification tasks \cite{Papyan2020, Gur-Ari2019, Papyan2020Prevalence}.
+Among these structures is neural collapse (NC) \cite{Papyan2020Prevalence}, which refers to the tendency of overparameterized neural networks to form a simplex equiangular tight frame (ETF) in their final-layer features and weights.
+Researchers have sought to explain the ubiquity of NC \cite{Kothapalli2022}.
+A common approach involves the unconstrained feature model (UFM) \cite{Mixon2020}, which treats the last-layer features as optimization variables and optimizes them jointly with the last-layer weights, effectively abstracting away the rest of the network.
+Within this framework, NC has been shown to be a global optimum in various settings \cite{Mixon2020, ji2022an}, and the associated optimization function has been characterized as a strict saddle function \cite{zhu2021geometric, zhou22c, Yaras22, Zhou2022}.

-While the original observation focused on the output of the penultimate-layer, a natural question arises: does a similar structure emerge in other layers of the network?
-This extended observation has been termed deep neural collapse (DNC) \cite{Sukenik2023}.
-Empirical studies \cite{He2022, rangamani23, Parker2023NeuralCI} have found that similar properties often appear in other layers, though with increasing levels of attainment as the depth of the considered layer is increased.
-The unconstrained feature assumption can also theoretically explore this observation by isolating multiple layers from the network’s approximated component, a model known as the deep unconstrained feature model (DUFM).
-This model has been investigated by several researchers \cite{Dang2023NeuralCI, Tirer2022, Sukenik2023, sukenik2024neural, garrod2024unifying}.
-Notably, DNC has been shown to be optimal under MSE loss in specific contexts, such as when the separated layers are linear \cite{Dang2023NeuralCI}, the number of separated layers is $L=2$ \cite{Tirer2022}, or the class number is $K=2$ \cite{Sukenik2023}.